SummitKC/731Project/README.txt

 - npm install date-fns
 - npm install react-beautiful-dnd

 To start the front end CD into the Frontend, and type in "npm start" in the terminal.
-NOTE this only starts the frontend.
+NOTE: this only starts the frontend.

 To start the backend, CD into the Backend folder, and type in `./mvnw spring-boot:run -D"spring-boot.run.profiles=dev"` in the terminal.
-NOTE this only stats the backend.
+NOTE: this only stats the backend.

 Once both are started, the app should be functional.